The ultimate 3 to 10-day Tulum itinerary for first-timers

 Day 3 is cenote time!
 You cannot say you have been to Mexico if you didn’t swim in a cenote.
 If you have never heard of them you should know that cenotes are natural sinkholes made of limestone rocks that have been either eroded or collapsed forming these freshwater lakes where you can swim, snorkel or dive.

-You must know that in the Yucatan peninsula there are more than 7000 cenotes scattered around and the Cenotes in Tulum and the surrounding are some of the most incredible ones.
+You must know that in the Yucatan peninsula, there are more than 7000 cenotes scattered around and the Cenotes in Tulum and the surrounding are some of the most incredible ones.

 If you have time you can squeeze in more than one cenote in one day

-To be more accurate, Kaan Luum is not properly a cenote, it’s a lagoon in which you will find a cenote although you don’t actually see it.
+To be more accurate, Kaan Luum is not properly a cenote, it’s a lagoon in which you will find a cenote although you don’t see it.

 And it’s not permitted to swim in the cenote area since it’s very deep and there can be unexpected dangerous currents.